Rodhiya/homepage/index.md

 ## Current Project

 ### Pressure scaling of reheat flame structure
-In this work, we did two-dimensional, direct numerical simulations at 3 different pressure levels (1, 5 and 10 bar) to understand pressure scaling of reheat flame structure.
+In this work, we are doing direct numerical simulations at different pressure levels (1, 5 and 10 bar) to understand pressure scaling of reheat flame structure.
 And also quantify the distribution of fractional fuel consumption rate on different modes of combustion using chemical explosive mode analysis (CEMA).

 ## Past Projects